AI Agent Architecture: The Trust Boundary Model

 - policy rules,

-- task-specific constraints,
+- workflow constraints,

-- role-based limits.
+- role-based limits,

 Which instructions are authoritative, and which text must never be treated as instruction?